tomitan100/org.openhab.binding.bom/README.md

 </tr>
 </table>

-The next step is to open the product XML by loading ftp://ftp.bom.gov.au/anon/gen/fwo/{product-id}.xml in your browser and locate the weather station of interest.
-Copy the "wmo-id" number and use this as the "Weather station ID".
+The next step is to open the product XML by loading `ftp://ftp.bom.gov.au/anon/gen/fwo/{product-id}.xml` in your browser and locate the weather station of interest.
+Copy the `wmo-id` number and use this as the *Weather station ID*.

-For example: "PERTH METRO" station ID in the file ftp://ftp.bom.gov.au/anon/gen/fwo/IDW60920.xml is 94608.
+For example: *PERTH METRO* station ID in the file `ftp://ftp.bom.gov.au/anon/gen/fwo/IDW60920.xml` is `94608`.

 Next you will need to provide the precis forecast product ID and city/town/district forecast product ID.